Whether you're applying to uni this year or nearing the end of your undergrad course, you'll definitely want to know all about degree classifications.

 Second-Class Honours

-The majority of uni graduates usually fall in to the Second-Class Honours bracket, which is sub-divided into Upper Second-Class Honours and Lower Second-Class Honours.
-These divisions are commonly abbreviated to 2:1 (pronounced two-one) and 2:2 (pronounced two-two) respectively.
+The Second-Class Honours bracket is divided into Upper Second-Class Honours and Lower Second-Class Honours.
+These divisions are commonly abbreviated to 2:1 and 2:2.

-Despite 2:1s and 2:2s just being subdivisions of the same class (though a large one), the perceived difference between them is high.
+Despite 2:1s and 2:2s just being divisions of the same class, the perceived difference between them can be high.
 For example, employers usually make the distinction between graduates with 2:1s and above, or 2:2s and below.
 For some institutions or employers, the minimum grade they accept for graduate positions is a 2:1 - but 2:2s are still accepted for certain positions.

 Third-Class Honours